hundredrabbits/Paradise/TUTORIALS.md

     create a coffee machine &
     enter the coffee machine &
-    program transform a mug into a coffee mug & trigger use @( if ( equal error "none" ) "You fill the mug with coffee." ( if ( equal error "NOCHANGE" ) "The mug is already full."
+    program transform a mug into a coffee mug & trigger use @( if success "You fill the mug with coffee." ( if ( equal error "NOCHANGE" ) "The mug is already full."
 "There is no mug to fill." ) ) & leave &
     create empty mug &
     use coffee machine

 Copyable:
-`create a coffee machine & enter the coffee machine & program transform a mug into a coffee mug & trigger use @( if ( equal error "none" ) "You fill the mug with coffee." ( if ( equal error "NOCHANGE" ) "The mug is already full."
+`create a coffee machine & enter the coffee machine & program transform a mug into a coffee mug & trigger use @( if success "You fill the mug with coffee." ( if ( equal error "NOCHANGE" ) "The mug is already full."
 "There is no mug to fill." ) ) & leave & create empty mug & use coffee machine`